Xlgd/100-days-of-code/r1-log.md

 ### R1D22: Aug, 28, Friday, 2020

 **Today's Progress**: Spent nearly 3 hours completing the second week of programming assignments for the algorithms, put it on GitHub.

+### R1D23: Aug, 29, Saturday, 2020

+**Today's Progress**: learned the Elementary Sorts of week2 and begin to learn week3 course.